 - Avoid see-through clothes.

-If you have questions about skin cancer screenings or about skin cancer, please call us at (801) 855-4100.
+If you have questions about skin cancer screenings please contact your primary care physician.